Fano insurgency: 2025

+2026

+On 22 January, the 2 largest Fano factions —Amhara Fano National Force (AFNF) and Amhara Fano Peace Organization (AFPO)— unified into the Amhara Fano National Movement (AFNM), the first Fano joint command.
+At the beginning of February, the AFNM launched an opportunistic offensive throughout central Amhara State, following several ENDF units withdrawing to Tigray due to tensions in the region.
+The AFNM claimed to have captured over a dozen towns in the offensive, including Ebenat, Alem Ber, Simada, and Tis Abay.
+On 4 February, AFNM forces entered the city of Debre Tabor, occupying it for several days before withdrawing due to government drone strikes.

+In an interview with Le Temps on 16 August, AFNM Chairman Zemene Kassie claimed that the Shewa, Wollo, Gondar, and Wollega Fano had been brought under the same centralised command (whereas previously most Fano groups acted autonomously under the AFNM).
+He also claimed that, after months of negotiations, the AFNM had reached understandings with seven other anti-government groups —representing the Tigray, Gumuz, Berta, Somali, and Oromo peoples— to collaborate against Abiy Ahmed's government.
+While he did not name specific groups, it was implied that the TPLF, ONLF, and OLA were included in these talks.

 Human rights violations

 The war has allegedly resulted in over 15,000 casualties, both combatants and civilians.
-During July 2024 UN noted that more than 2,000 civilians had been killed during 2024 as a result of fighting.
+In July 2024, the UN noted that more than 2,000 civilians had been killed in 2024 alone, as a result of fighting.
 The Ethiopian Human Rights Commission said that many human rights violations have occurred throughout Amhara Region.
-The violence has destabilized the regions medical system and made travel to facilities too dangerous for many residents.
+The violence has destabilized the region’s medical system and made travel to facilities too dangerous for many residents.
 Human Rights Watch reported that Ethiopian army troops have beaten, arbitrarily arrested, and intimidated medical workers for treating patients suspected of being Fano.
 Hospitals have also been raided and ambulances attacked.
 More than 5,000 women have sought medical treatment for sexual abuse since the start of the war, though this is believed to be a fraction of the real toll by Ethiopian civil society groups.